Last updated: March 2021.

 The good news is that when people react positively to your email, the email provider notices.
 High open, click, and reply rates send positive signals that this message is good and that it’s okay to keep delivering emails from this sender.

-Extra email deliverability tips for pros
+Bonus technical email deliverability tips

 Bonus Tip #1.
 Set up feedback loops